 Epidemiology of Aging Curriculum

-The Epidemiology of Aging track aims to provide advanced epidemiologic training to those interested in gerontology (the science of aging) and geriatric issues of the utmost public health importance.
+The Epidemiology of Aging track aims to provide advanced epidemiologic training to those interested in gerontology (the science of aging) and geriatric medicine.

-Special emphasis is given to the study of the epidemiology of physical and cognitive function decline, as well as sub-clinical and clinical chronic diseases, particularly as they relate to novel opportunities for primary, secondary, and/or tertiary prevention of disability and frailty in older adults.
+Special emphasis is given to the study of the epidemiology of physical and cognitive functioning, as well as sub-clinical and clinical chronic diseases, particularly as they relate to novel opportunities for primary, secondary, and/or tertiary prevention of physical and cognitive disability and frailty in older adults.

 The Curriculum Includes

-- Participation in weekly epidemiology of aging journal club, seminar series, and research-in-progress meetings
+- Participation in bi-weekly research-in-progress meetings, monthly epidemiology of aging journal clubs, and monthly seminars

-Students are required to complete the Epidemiology Department’s basic core curriculum in addition to the required coursework for their track.
-There are course requirements for each track, as well as course requirements for each degree program.
+Students are required to complete the Department of Epidemiology's core curriculum in addition to the required coursework for their track.
 Each track curriculum is detailed in the Department’s academic guide.
 Click here to view the course requirements for the Epidemiology of Aging track.